Have you ever tried to look into your sales conversions on the Shopify dashboard but come away feeling overwhelmed?

 - Reached Checkout demonstrates the number of customers who have added at least one item to their cart and reached your store’s checkout.

-- Purchased pinpoints the number of customers who have added an item to their cart, and successfully completed their purchase.
+- Sessions Converted (Purchased) pinpoints the number of customers who have added an item to their cart, and successfully completed their purchase.

-Top Sellers is a list of your top three selling products.
+Top Sellers or Top products by units sold is a list of your top three selling products.
 From both a marketing and production perspective, it is critical that shop owners are always aware of their best selling products for promotional, branding and manufacturing purposes.

-If your store is on the professional plan or higher, you can click “View Report” (which only populates once you have best selling products) to get a full report of Sale by product.
+If your store is on the professional plan or higher, you can click “Reports” (which only populates once you have best selling products) to get a full report of Sale by product.
 There, you are able to see the other products that are selling well in rank order.

-So not you know the basic functionality of the sales conversion metrics in the Shopify dashboard.
+So now you know the basic functionality of the sales conversion metrics in the Shopify dashboard.

 Use this knowledge to plan and take action!
 Making small changes daily to your strategy, thereby allowing you to determine what works and what doesn’t.